1. What is Reka money?

 9. Where can I pay with Reka money?

-Reka Rail (notes or card) is accepted at face value at nearly 800 locations in Switzerland – primarily by public transportation providers.
+Reka Rail (notes or card) is accepted at face value at more than 1300 locations in Switzerland – primarily by public transportation providers.
 Important: Nearly all Reka Rail acceptance points also accept Reka Pay.

 A handful of Swiss merchants – including the Swiss federal railway (SBB/CFF) and the BLS railway – accept online payments with the Reka card.